5 Questions to Ask when Looking for a Lawyer

 Do I get along with this lawyer?

-Pursuing a legal claim with the help of an attorney may be a long process where you’ll often have to meet with them in person and share personal details about your life.
+Pursuing a legal claim with the help of an attorney may be a long process.
+During this process, you’ll have to meet with them in person often and share personal details about your life.
 If you can tell that you don’t like a lawyer after your initial consultation with them; you should consider taking your legal claim to another law firm.
 How good a lawyer may be at their job doesn’t matter if you don’t feel comfortable around them.

 If you believe you have a personal injury case…

 Don’t let your rights slip away.
-The law sets time limits in which you can pursue a claim for your injuries, and once that time passes, your right to recover compensation for your injuries will be lost.
-If you’ve suffered injuries, through no fault of your own, you may be entitled to recover money from the person or company that caused your injuries.
+The law sets time limits in which you can pursue a claim for your injuries.
+Once that time passes, you will lose your right to recover compensation for your injuries.
+If an accident leaves you injured through no fault of your own, you may be entitled to recover money from the person or company that caused your injuries.

-Our team at Hancock Injury Attorneys can help not only estimate the costs of your particular injury, but we can also make sure you are adequately compensated for your lost wages, pain and suffering, and future losses related to the accident.
+Our team at Hancock Injury Attorneys can help estimate the costs of your particular injury.
+We can also make sure you are adequately compensated for your lost wages, pain and suffering, and future losses related to the accident.
 Contact our attorneys at Hancock Injury Attorneys or call us at (813) 915-1110 for a free case consultation today.